What Are Medicare Advantage (Part C) Plans?

 What Does Medicare Part C Cost?

-Some beneficiaries may be able to get a Medicare Advantage plan with $0 monthly premiums.
-Other Part C plans can charge a monthly premium, with a full, partial or no deductible for services, depending on plan details.
+Other Medicare Advantage plans may charge a monthly premium, with a full, partial or no deductible for services, depending on plan details.

 Enrollment Periods for Medicare Advantage

-As with most Medicare coverage options, the first time most seniors can enroll in an MA plan is during their Initial Enrollment Period (IEP).
+As with most Medicare coverage options, the first time most beneficiaries can enroll in an MA plan is during their Initial Enrollment Period (IEP).

 This seven-month period begins on the first day of the month, three months before an enrollee’s 65th birthday, and it ends on the last day of the month, three months after the birthday.